 Shooting skills are a huge factor, especially if the shot were to be taken in a vacuum.
 Outside of perfect conditions, skills are still a factor, but so are other elements like wind.

 The longer the shot attempt, the more these factors come into play.

-You must also consider that bullet and arrow flight take more and more time as you get farther away from the animal, and the animal moving while your projectile is on the way is a very real possibility.
+You must also consider that bullet and arrow flight take more time as you get farther away from the animal.
+The animal moving while your projectile is on the way is a very real possibility.